STORIES & TESTIMONIALS

 “Rehabilitation gradually helped my son become calmer and emotionally settled.”

-Structured rehabilitation activities, counselling, yoga, and routine helped improve participation and emotional stability over time.
+Structured rehabilitation activities, counselling, yoga, and routine improved participation and emotional stability.

 Anita Shrivastava